Mariners don’t improve playoff hopes after getting stepped on by Giants

 The lanky lefty with an assortment of pitching deliveries, including a double leg kick that would make former Mariners pitcher Hisashi Iwakuma proud, shut down the Mariners’ offense in a lopsided 10-1 win.

-“We haven’t had one of these in a while,” manager Scott Servais said in a postgame video conference.
+“We haven’t had one of these in a while,” Mariners manager Scott Servais said in a postgame video conference.
 “We’ve been playing very consistent.
-And our pitching starting pitching, especially, has kept us in ballgames, but not the case tonight.
+And our starting pitching, especially, has kept us in ballgames but not the case tonight.
 It just got away from us a little bit, but these games happen.
 Over the course of a season, you are going to have a few clunkers and that’s what tonight was, so we’re disappointed.
 But we have an off day tomorrow, we’ll regroup and get after it in Arizona.”

 Anderson received plenty of assistance with healthy run support.
 His teammates rolled up six runs against Mariners starter Nick Margevicius, who suffered through his least productive outing since joining the rotation.
 The Mariners’ bullpen gave up a handful of runs as well.

-Margevicius, who hadn’t pitched in a regular game in 11 days due to the A’s series being potsponed, pitched 4 2/3 innings, allowing seven runs on six hits with three walks and six strikeouts to fall to 1-3.
+Margevicius, who hadn’t pitched in a regular game in 11 days due to the A’s series being postponed, pitched 4 2/3 innings, allowing seven runs on six hits with three walks and six strikeouts to fall to 1-3.

-With their second straight loss, the Mariners lost more ground in their race for the expanded postseason, falling to 19-24.
-They fell to three games back of the Yankees in the race for the final wild-card spot.
+With their second consecutive loss, the Mariners lost more ground in their race for the expanded postseason, falling to 19-24.
+They fell three games back of the Yankees in the race for the final wild-card spot.
 The Yankees snapped a five-game losing streak with a 7-2 win over the Blue Jays.
 The Mariners did get some help from the A’s with their 3-2 walk-off win over the Astros.
 Houston fell to 22-22, leaving Seattle 2 1/2 games back for second place in the American League West, which is a guaranteed playoff spot in the expanded postseason.

 So about Anderson’s pattern: